mozilla/data-docs/src/cookbooks/clients_last_seen_bits.md

 ```

 Adding a new usage criterion is possible, but requires some work especially
-if backfilling historical data is necessary, so
+if a historical backfill is necessary, so
 [file a bug](../concepts/reporting_a_problem.md) to begin discussions on
 new usage criteria.